How Amazon Is Changing Supply Chain Management

 Outsourcing Inventory Management and Insourcing Logistics

 Amazon’s supply chain heavily depends on the outsourcing of its inventory management.
 Products that are infrequently ordered are not stored in regular Amazon warehouses.
-It may come as a surprise to you that third-party sellers are behind nearly 82% of Amazon’s sales.
-That amounted to $42.75 billion in 2018.
+It may come as a surprise to you that third-party sellers are behind over 50% of Amazon’s sales.
+That amounted to over 3.4 billion products sold by third-party sellers in one year according to a May 2020 Amazon Report.

 Delivery Options for Customers